There are so many amazing things to do in Limassol, the vibrant beach-front city in the heart of Cyprus.

-Click here to learn about this recommended tour which will teach you a little about the story of Limassol through history, architecture, food, and importantly, wine!
+Click here to learn about this recommended tour which will teach you a little about the story of Limassol through history, architecture, and food.
 With so many things to see in Limassol, this is a great way to cover the main highlights.

 2. Lounge on the Beach

-Lazing on the beach is one of the best things to do in Limassol.
+Lazing on the beach is one of the best things to do in Cyprus, and Limassol has some great beaches.
 Its ‘city beaches’ stretch along the length of Limassol, so there are plenty of possible spots you can choose to lounge in all day long.

-The city beaches are very well maintained, clean and accessible.
+The city beaches in Limassol are very well-maintained, clean and accessible.
 Expect dark sandy beaches and warm, clear water.
 Beaches are commonly referred to with reference to local landmarks, rather than their official names.
-For example, Debenhams beach.
+For example, Debenhams Beach.

 If you want a quiet spot where you can swim, rent a lounger and relax, then head to Armonia Beach.
-Named for the cafe located on the beachfront, it’s a great place to grab a ‘frappe’, a Cypriot cold coffee, under the shade of an old tree.
+Named for the cafe located on the beachfront, it’s an excellent place to grab a ‘frappe’, a Cypriot cold coffee, under the shade of an old tree.

-For a livelier and more central spot, head to Colombia beach.
-Named after its beautiful beach bar, which serves great food and drinks beside its own private pool.
+For a livelier and more central spot, head to Colombia Beach.
+Named after its beautiful beach bar, which serves tasty food and drinks beside its own private pool.
 This location also has loungers on the beach with all-day service.

 To the east of Limassol, you’ll find Governor’s Beach.
 This is a pebbly bay, hidden within the limestone cliffs.
 The bright white rocks dazzle in the clear water, and there are lots of little caves you can swim to.

-You’ll explore these bays if you go sea kayaking as recommended below.
+You’ll explore these bays if you go on a boat trip as recommended below.
 If you’re wondering where to go in Limassol in the summer, the beach is a top choice!